Images from

 I began my hike at 1:56pm.

 Very quiet out here.
-I walked by myself for a couple miles and then caught up to Bill, another hiker we had met in the parking lot from California.
-He was with another guy, also named Bill, and the three of us hiked together for the rest of the day, and decided to camp atop Frosty Mountain.
+I walked by myself for a couple miles and then caught up to Bill, another hiker from California we had met in the parking lot.
+He was with another guy, also named Bill, and the three of us hiked together for the rest of the day.
+Eventually, we all decided to camp atop Frosty Mountain.
 We think we are about 3.5 miles from Springer.
 Starting to drizzle - 4:56pm, the time we arrived on Frosty, but it quit soon after just a few drops.
-Had an apple and the Little Casserole that Amy (A fellow Zoology student and my girlfriend Connie’s old roommate) gave me.
-I have developed a little bit of a blister problem on the back of my ankles as I had expected, but seem to be ok otherwise.
+I ate an apple and the "Little Casserole" that Amy (A fellow Zoology student and my girlfriend Connie’s old roommate) gave me as a parting gift.
+I have developed a little bit of a blister problem on the back of my ankles.
+More than I had expected, but I seem to be O.K. otherwise.
 I had my doubts about the walk when I walked away from Carl, Julie, and Jay, but I think now that everything will be just fine.
 I might take it easy these first few days until I get adjusted.
-Took pictures of the plaque at Amicalola Falls as well as the falls and one of each of the Bills.
-There is a spring a little ways from Frosty Mountain where we will take water.
+It is a long way to Maine, and many months of travel to get there, so no need to rush.
+Took pictures of the plaque at Amicalola Falls as well as the falls, and one of each of the Bills.
+There is a spring a little ways from Frosty Mountain where we filled our canteens with water.
 Approximately 50 degrees at 6:16 pm.
 I miss everyone and wish they could be here.
 I would like to stay with Bill and Bill, but unfortunately they plan on traveling a little bit slower.
 I may stay with them for the next couple of days though.

 Gonzo!
 Appalachian Trail Journals ©1981